zephraph/notes/Projects/Custom Mechanical Keyboard.md

 _ugh_.
 The guide has a little tip saying "Oh, you can skip downloading these tools and just run this powershell thing too."
 Frustrating.
 Anyway, won't dwell on unnecessary work already done, moving along.

+**Creating the catalog file**

+Following the guide I created an `xg20` directory in `DriverCert` and downloaded the [`linux.inf`](https://elixir.bootlin.com/linux/v4.19.102/source/Documentation/usb/linux.inf) file provided by the nerves repo to that directory.

 The next step requires `inf2cat`.
 This is provided by the windows driver kit as mentioned above.
 Wherever you installed that there should be a `bin/selfsign` directory where `inf2cat.exe` lives.

-Following the guide I created an `xg20` directory in `D`
+I added the `selfsign` directory to my path (which I recommend doing b/c there will be other )

 I added that to my path then ran